 First, it must not be denied that there are negative views on the brand particularly because of the move to Chinese movements in the Ingersoll watches.
 Originally produced in the US and in the European part for most years, the later move to Chinese movements was perceived as a downgrade for Ingersoll watches.

 The quality of the watches was indeed bad in the beginning.
 Jewelers and authorized dealers received up to 50% returns.
 There were also lots of models that needed repairing.

 But, through the years, the Chinese movements were seen to improve significantly.
 In general, the quality of the watches produced also improved.
 As such, current Ingersoll watches are overall considered decent quality watches and value for money considering the price range (many models sell for under $300).

-With improvements in Chinese movements and recent stylish European designs, the overall opinion Ingersoll timepieces has improved in recent years.
+With improvements in Chinese movements and recent stylish European designs, the overall opinion Ingersoll timepieces have improved in recent years.

-Shoppers often compare these to Bulova, Stuhrling and Fossil which are in a similar price range.
-If you are considering Ingersoll, we recommend you take a look at our article on Seiko vs Citizen since those two brands would give you more options in that price range with quality movements as well as stylish models from brands that overall have a better reputation and name recognition although there are many watch aficionados that place Ingersoll and Seiko head-head like this comparison video here:
+If you are considering Ingersoll, we recommend you also take a look at our article on Seiko vs Citizen since those two brands would give you more options in that price range with quality movements as well as stylish models from two brands that overall have a better reputation and name recognition although there are many watch aficionados that place Ingersoll and Seiko head-head like this comparison video here: